NGC 3603 PDR region

 History

 Back in 2001, when we started the Photodissociation Region Toolbox (PDRT), web programming meant Common Gateway Interface and Perl was King.
 Single pixel detectors were cutting edge technology and the sub-mm window had just begun to be explored.
 Airline travel was pleasant and people still smoked cigarettes.
 We put together PDRT with Perl, HTML, Apache 1.3, FITS files, CVS, shell scripts, thumb tacks, horsehair, and bits of string.
 The tool filled a need, scratched an itch, developed an international user base.
 As new telescopes arrived, we added spectral lines and low metallicity models.
 Web-free scripting interfaces were created by users.
 Our funding ran out, but we added lines when users requested and kept the service running.
 Single pixel detectors gave way to pixel arrays and the sub-mm science matured.
-Recently, we received funding to implement upgrades described here.
-Let us know which are most important to you and what else you'd like to see!
+Since 2020, we have developed and released multiple versions of the Python package, retiring the CGI-based scripts.

 Got a question?
 Want to tell us about your use of PDRT?
-Join our googlegroup and drop us a line!
+Please drop us a line!